-The identification of the Tranquil Areas in the parish has also been informed by research into definitions and descriptions used by a variety of organisations including the Council for the Protection of Rural England (CPRE); the Countryside Agency; and East Suffolk Local Plan.
+The identification of the Tranquil Areas in the parish has also been informed by research into definitions and descriptions used by a variety of organisations including CPRE The countryside charity; the Countryside Agency; and East Suffolk Local Plan.
 The following statement by the Landscape Institute has also been taken into consideration.

 "A distinction is made between absolute tranquillity and relative tranquillity.
 When we refer to tranquillity in the UK, it is therefore almost always relative tranquillity that we are referring to, but in differing degrees."
+13 noise level would be that it is relatively quiet, i.e. birdsong can be heard much of the time.